danbev/learning-iot/notes/bluetooth.md

 can send a new value.
 For example write a Bool value of true will turn on LED3.

+### Elements
+I an addressable entity within a node.
+Every node has at the very least one element which is called the primary element, and the rest are called secondary elements.
+There are static and do not change for as long as the node is part of the network.
+I think it can change if the device gets unprovisioned and then reprovisioned.

 ### BLE Mesh
 Is a network allowing BLE Many-to-many communication.
 So it is based on BLE and uses something called managed flooding where messages/packets will get relayed by nodes in the network.
-This is managed in that there are ways to control how long the message can live, and remember packets to avoid bouncing.
+This is managed in that there are ways to control how long the message can live, and remember/cache packets to avoid bouncing.

 Devices in the mesh have difference roles.
 A `Node` is just a normal BLE device which broadcasts messages.
-The mesh also needs `Releay Nodes` which is what is sounds like, a node that can receive a packet and then relay it in the network.
+The mesh also needs `Releay Nodes` which is what it sounds like, a node that can receive a packet and then relay it in the network.
 The relay node needs to scan for packets continously and therefor requires a high amount of power so these nodes are mostly connected to a power source and